onap/doc/docs/platform/architecture/index.rst

 VNF SDK
 ^^^^^^^
-VND SDK provides the functionality to create VNF/PNF packages, test VNF packages and VNF ONAP compliance and store VNF/PNF packages and upload to/from a marketplace.
+VNF SDK provides the functionality to create VNF/PNF packages, test VNF packages and VNF ONAP compliance and store VNF/PNF packages and upload to/from a marketplace.